1990 NCAA Division I men's golf championship

 The 1990 NCAA Division I Men's Golf Championships were contested at the 52nd annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Innisbrook Island Course in Tarpon Springs, Florida.
+The tournament was held at the Innisbrook Resort and Golf Club, Island Course in Tarpon Springs, Florida on June 6–9.

 Arizona State won the team championship, the Sun Devils' first NCAA title.

-Future professional, five-time major winner, and defending NCAA champion Phil Mickelson, from also from Arizona State, won the individual title, his second of three.
+Future professional, six-time major winner, and defending NCAA champion Phil Mickelson, from Arizona State, won the individual title, his second of three.

+Regional qualifiers

+The regionals were played May 24–26.